 Art.
 2 Rev...
 The Runner is out when:

-Umpires will be provided for the games whenever possible.
+Umpires will be provided for games as a matter of practice.
 However, if an umpire is not provided, each team may provide a coach volunteer to umpire.
 They may umpire in tandem throughout the game (plate/field) or umpire alone for two (2) innings each.

 Art.
 1 Rev...
 When there are two outs, a courtesy runner must be used for the catcher.
 The courtesy runner shall be the player that made the last batted out.

 Art.
 5 Rev...
-If a Rookie League player must temporarily leave the game after reaching the base, they will be replaced as a runner by the last out (e.g. the runner forced at second).
+If a Rookie League player must temporarily leave the game after reaching the base, they will be replaced as a runner by the last out (e.g., the runner forced out at second).

 Art.
 1-3...
 May be used at the umpire's discretion to speed up a game.

 Art.
-2. If a coach encounters serious family problems or illness that makes him or her unable to fulfill their coaching duties, the appropriate league commissioner should be notified.
+2. If a coach encounters serious family problems or illness that makes them unable to fulfill their coaching duties, the appropriate league commissioner should be notified.
 The board will do whatever it can to help the team during the coach's absence.

 Art.
 3. The WPPA President will appoint commissioners subject to WPPA Board approval.